wpexpertsio/password-protected/readme.txt

 = Password protect your WordPress site with a single password = Password Protected has the ability to secure your entire website with a single password.
 Everything from pages to posts will also be protected.

-= Customize your login page using Login Designer for WordPress = You password forms should match the theme and branding of your website.
-With Login Designer, you can add a logo, change the color and background of the form, and use other elemenets to improve the overall user experience.

-[Login Designer](https://wordpress.org/plugins/login-designer/) is the all-in-one WordPress plugin designed for styling custom login pages and giving you live-editing experience unlike any other.
-Why use Login Designer?
-Zero refreshes.
-Contextually displayed options and plugin settings.
-Custom event triggers.
-Context-aware previews.
-Powerful custom controls.
-Live editing… the list goes on.

 = Display password protected content in RSS feeds = You can allow RSS feeds to show a login page after which user accessing the feed can view the password protected content.
 Disabling the option will restrict any user's access to the website even if the RSS feed is public.